Placement Site Applicants

 - Coordinate a Watershed Awareness Volunteer Event (WAVE) (a community-based volunteer restoration project) and recruit the required number of volunteers.

-- Attend all required WSP trainings (Orientation, Regional Training, and WSP Retreat) and all required outreach events for their district, which change slightly from year to year.
+- Attend all required WSP trainings (Orientation, WAVE and WOW!
+Regional Training, and WSP Recognition Retreat) and all required outreach events for their district, which change slightly from year to year.\

 - Serve a minimum of four hours on at least two National Service Days. (dates vary each year)